-If enacted, this bill would amend current statutes regarding landlord liability in relation to assistance and service animals.
-Specifically, it would insert language stating that a landlord is not liable for injuries or damages caused by a purported assistance or service animal that is allowed as a reasonable accommodation or modification on the landlord's property.
-This provision aims to clarify the extent of landlord liability while ensuring that it does not limit the rights of individuals with disabilities as outlined in existing Arizona fair housing laws.
+The proposed bill would amend current statutes regarding landlord liability in relation to assistance and service animals.
+Specifically, it would insert language stating that "a landlord is not liable for injuries or damages caused by a purported assistance animal or alleged service animal that is allowed as a reasonable accommodation or modification on the landlord's property."
+This change clarifies the extent of landlord liability and ensures that landlords are not held responsible for incidents involving these animals, while also affirming that the rights of individuals with disabilities remain protected under existing Arizona fair housing laws.

 Statutes affected: